wonsunahn/CS1632_SlowLife/README.md

 cannot write high quality unit tests before refactoring to make the code more testable (e.g. via dependency injection).
 So you need a temporary end-to-end pinning test to protect the code base meanwhile.
-For this deliverable, there is no reason you cannot write unit tests from the get-go for pinning tests as the dependency injection(s) has already been done for you.
-An example is the **setCells** method in MainPanel.
+For this deliverable, there is no reason you cannot write **unit tests** from the get-go for pinning tests as the dependency injection(s) has already been done for you.

 Here are some requirements for your pinning tests: